Salt intake (Indicator 8)

 The salt intake is clearly higher than the Norwegian national recommendation of a maximum of 6 grams per day but is comparable with countries such as Finland, Denmark, the United Kingdom and Ireland.

 The data source for this indicator is the Tromsø Study.
 A description follows below.

-In Tromsø 7 (2015-2016), 24-hour urine collections were obtained from a random sample of approx. 500 people.
+In Tromsø 7 (2015-2016), 24-hour urine was collected in a random sample of 493 people aged 40-69 years.
 The examination of salt intake measured via sodium excretion in daily urine was conducted by the Norwegian Institute of Public Health as a sub-project of the Tromsø Study.

 Indicator 8.
 Age-standardised mean population intake of salt (sodium chloride) per day in grams in persons aged 18+ years.